Legal issues

 Language: English

 As one of the most recent entries in Eurovision, Krystian Ochman’s 2022 song “The River” was an unexpected breath of fresh air for many Polish fans of the contest.
-The selectioj of this soulful yet contemporary ballad made many a Pole believe that it had a chance of earning a high place in the final rating.
+The selection of this soulful yet contemporary ballad made many a Pole believe it could earn a high place in the final rating.

 Alas, it was not meant to be.
 Ochman ended up in the 12th. place.